Tharani-Kasiselvam/urlshortener-frontend/README.md

-Installed:
-&emsp; - bootstrap
+# URL Shortener

+***Functionality***
-&emsp; - react-router-dom
+&emsp; - *bootstrap* to design the Web Page.
+&emsp; - Created separate components for the *Login* and *Registration* forms.
-&emsp; - formik
+&emsp; - Registered data are stored in the MongoDB collections.
+&emsp; - Designed a *"Forget Password?*" page, where the user enters Email Id.
-&emsp; - axios
+&emsp; - *Account Recovery* Page created to reset New Password.
+&emsp; - *Axios* operation performed to generate/publish token string and to store the new password into DB.
+&emsp; - *React Router DOM Provider* is used to route within pages.
-&emsp; - react-bootstrap
+&emsp; - *Formik* to manage form inputs and validation messages.

-*Completed - Home Page & Registration Page functionalities*

-Password Encryption
-By default, while registering Accout is set to Inactive and an email is triggered with Activation Link to user Account Activation & its validation
-    - If user is valid and Inactive - based on token expiry Account will be Activated.
-    - If activation link expires, registration entry will be revoked and advising user to re-register
-    - if Activation link is success, guiding user to login

-Forgot Password Page/Password Reset and its validation - enabled a model to handle the token
+&emsp; - Toast from *react-bootstrap* is used to pop-up messages (*toast*) on screen using the ToastContainer.
+&emsp; - Toast from *react-bootstrap* is used to pop-up messages (*toast*) on screen using the ToastContainer.
+&emsp; - *useParam()* Hook is used to handle the param retrieved from entrypoint.
+&emsp; - *useNavigate()* param is used to handle the routing from one component to another component.
+&emsp; - *useState* - to maintain state of a particular variable.
+Incase of any changes in the state variable, that specific component alone will be refreshed.

+***Author: Tharani K***